 Identifying hail damage can be tricky.
 The hard part is knowing the right places to look and how to tell if what you’re looking at has been damaged by a hail strike.
-Being able to identify what was and was not damaged by hail will help you file an insurance claim.
-Most insurance companies will want to see a significant amount of damage to your house and or property before they pay any claims.
+Identifying what was and was not damaged by hail will help you file an insurance claim.
+Most insurance companies will want to see a significant amount of damage to your house and property before they pay any claims.
 This article will go over a couple of the places you should check for hail damage.
-You need to be your own best advocate in proving beyond a doubt that your property has sustained significant hail storm.
+It would be best if you were your own best advocate proving beyond a doubt that your property has sustained a significant hail storm.

 Hail Damage on Gutters

 Often when a roof suffers hail storm damage, the gutters are also affected.
 Pay close attention to your gutters and other water runoff systems.
 Gutters can be severely damaged in hail events, and if they’re damaged, and you don’t fix them, that can spell big trouble for your home.

 Siding is one of the most common parts of a home to suffer hail storm damage.
 When evaluating the siding, look out for dents, cracks, and chips.
 The damage is easier to see when the siding is wet, so it may help spray it down with a garden hose.

 If you have suspect hail storm damage in the Asheville or Hendersonville, NC areas, call Secure Restoration to schedule a free roof inspection.
 We understand how stressful storm damage can be and are committed to making the experience as stress-free as possible.